bareboat-necessities/bbn-m5atomS3-lite/bbn_m5atomS3_lite_alternator_freq_to_RPM/README.md

 1/1000Hz = 0.001 sec = 1 millisecond

-So debouncing time of 100 microseconds should be ok.
+So debouncing time of 200 microseconds should be reasonable.

 On esp32 there has to be added some synchronization code on the critical section of interrupts (pulses) counting.